 With an INSCYD critical power test you can obtain a full metabolic and performance profile.
 The test result is a multi-dimensional model that includes all the relevant physiological components of performance.
 Your capacity to perform in any race and the way you should train to improve on that performance can be boiled down into the following metrics that you will obtain.

+From an 800m run to an IRONMAN triathlon, the aerobic capacity - or VO2max - is the single most important performance metric.
 Measuring VO2max isn't something new.
 But with INSCYD testing you can now see how VO2max interacts with race and training performances:

 Along with your test results, you will get information and content on different ways to improve VO2max, so that if this is your limiter, you know what training you should do to address it.